octo-technology/tezos-link/docs/README.md

-# Tezos Link
+# Documentation

-Scalable API access to the Tezos network
+This documentation is copied to the `web/public/docs` folder to be served by the frontend when a build occur with `make build-frontend`.